-Mr. Law Chun Choi, aged 62, is an executive Director.
+Mr. Law Chun Choi, aged 63, is an executive Director.
 He is a practising and fellow member of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Association of Chartered Certified Accountants, the Hong Kong Chartered Governance Institute and the Chartered Governance Institute.
-He was also awarded the Chartered Governance Professional by the Hong Kong Chartered Governance Institute and the Chartered Governance Institute and the Chartered Governance Institute in 2018.
+He was also awarded the Chartered Governance Professional by the Hong Kong Chartered Governance Institute and the Chartered Governance Institute in 2018.
 Mr. Law graduated from The Hong Kong Polytechnic University with a Postgraduate Diploma in Corporate Administration and Professional Diploma in Accountancy in 2000 and 1984 respectively.
+In addition, he has more than 30 years of working experience in financial and corporate management.

 Mr. Law was the chief financial officer and company secretary of CHK Oil Limited (stock code: 0632) from January 2019 to June 2019.
-He was the chief financial officer of Netel Technology (Holdings) Limited (stock code: 8256) from July 2018 to January 2019.
-Mr. Law was the chief financial officer of Aoxin Tianli Group, Inc. (stock symbol: ABAC), a company listed in the NASDAQ, from June 2016 to June 2017.
-He was the chief financial officer, financial controller and company secretary of China Infrastructure Investment Limited (stock code: 0600) from April 2005 to November 2012.
-He was the independent non-executive director of Starlight Culture Entertainment Group Limited (stock code: 1159) from April 2010 to September 2012.
+He was the chief financial officer of Aoxin Tianli Group, Inc. (stock symbol: ABAC), a company listed in the NASDAQ, from June 2016 to June 2017.
+Mr. Law was the chief financial officer, financial controller and company secretary of China Infrastructure Investment Limited (stock code: 0600) from April 2005 to November 2012.
+He was an independent non-executive director of Starlight Culture Entertainment Group Limited (stock code: 1159) from April 2010 to September 2012.